sramantika/green-vs-grey-energy-risk-analysis/README.md

 | 5 | ADANIGREEN.NS | 0.83 | Green |
 | 6 | COALINDIA.NS | 0.82 | Grey |

-*See `Figure_3.png` — bars colored by basket, with the Adani Green / Tata Power anomaly annotated directly on the chart.*
+See `growth_opportunity_score_chart.png` — bars colored by basket, with the Adani Green / Tata Power anomaly annotated directly on the chart.

 ### Basket-Level Comparison